Human Rights Commission

 - Promotes a positive human rights climate in the community

-- Provides a method for citizen input concerning human rights and diversity issues
+- Provides a method for citizen input concerning human rights and diversity issue

 |Commission Members||Contact Information|